ift6758/ift6758.github.io/index.md

 ## Announcements

 - Expectations for homework submissions have been posted to the [assignments](assignments.md) page.
-- Before using the data for the [project](project.md), You need to sign a copy of the user agreement.
+- Before using the data for the [project](project.md), you need to sign a copy of the user agreement.
 - All the members of the team should be registered in the class.

 ## Room & Time